-Moreover, shortly before joining the Law Office of Craig A. Andreoli, P.C., Christine’s father was diagnosed with dementia and a few years after that with Parkinson’s disease as well.
-Christine painfully watched her father deteriorate over the course of eleven years, and her mother, the primary caregiver, become more and more stressed as her husband’s condition worsened, until she finally agreed to getting help caring for him at home, which Craig and Christine helped her obtain.
+Moreover, shortly before joining the Law Office of Craig A. Andreoli, P.C., Christine’s father was diagnosed with dementia and a few years after that with Parkinson’s disease.
+Christine painfully watched her father deteriorate over the course of eleven years, and her mother, his primary caregiver, become more and more stressed as her husband’s condition worsened, until she finally agreed to get help caring for him at home, which Craig and Christine helped her obtain.

 In an effort to help families avoid the hardships that not only Craig’s family suffered, but her family as well, Christine assisted Craig with the development of a process that structures and implements Medicaid pre-planning.
 Her devotion to helping others and her compassion for excellence is only dwarfed by the smile she brings to the office every day.

 Now, Christine focuses her efforts at the Law Office of Craig A. Andreoli, P.C. on helping their clients make sense of Community Care Medicaid and the use of Pooled Trusts, as well as the probate process, the legal process of Court-supervised administration of an estate when someone dies with a Last Will & Testament, and the administration process, the legal process of Court-supervised administration of an estate when someone dies without a Last Will & Testament.

 Christine resides in Remsenburg with her husband and partner Craig and their three children.